Lesson Planning Fundamentals

 Establishing Enduring Understandings

-Enduring understandings are those big ideas that have lasting value beyond your classroom walls.
-They’re the concepts your students will still remember and use years from now.
-Instead of “Students will know the causes of World War I,” try “Students will understand that conflicts arise from complex interactions of political, economic, and social factors.”
+Enduring understandings are intended to remain useful beyond a single lesson or unit; the label does not guarantee long-term retention or transfer.
+Instead of “Students will know the causes of World War I,” a broader goal might be “Students will understand that conflicts can arise from interactions among political, economic, and social factors.”

 Crafting Essential Questions

-Essential questions are the engine of inquiry-based learning.
-They spark curiosity and promote deeper thinking.
-Great essential questions are open-ended, thought-provoking, and connect to real-world issues.
-For example: “How do authors use storytelling to influence our understanding of history?” or “What makes a solution fair for everyone involved?”
+Essential questions are open-ended prompts intended to support inquiry and discussion.
+Their effect depends on how they are introduced, revisited, and connected to evidence.
+Examples include: “How do authors use storytelling to influence our understanding of history?” and “What makes a solution fair for everyone involved?”

 Identifying Knowledge and Skills